debasmita-econ/debasmita-econ.github.io/_posts/2020-11-27-phd-applications.md

 And just to make this plain: you're not too old, it's not too late, and you should apply!

+### I'm thinking of applying to PhD programs in a few years.
+What should I do now to prepare?

+The best thing you can do is get research experience.
+Whether this is through an internship, an industry position, or academic experience during undergrad or a master's program, doing research will help you both (a) understand whether research is something you want to do full time and (b) strengthen your application.
+It will also help you find letter writers who are familiar with your work in a research setting.

+My own path involved getting a master's degree and working in industry before applying to PhD programs.
+I did research with a professor during my master's and also wrote a master's thesis on my own project.
+These experiences shaped my application and interests and serendipitously led to my current work at Cornell.

 <br>

 ## Cornell Questions